Home » What's New » St Patrick’s Day Symbols & Meanings

 The Trinity Knot, or Celtic Triquetra, is a popular symbol of St. Patrick’s Day.
 Sometimes referred to as The Endless Knot, it is believed to be a representation of one god in three parts.
 The circle surrounding it represents wholeness or unity with all living things.

-Today, some Christians wear trinity knots as a symbol of their faith.
-Some also hang the symbol on their house’s front door as a sign to celebrate St Patrick’s Day.
-Others incorporate the Celtic Knots in their tattoos, artwork, Saint Patricks Day flags, etc.
+Today, some Christians wear trinity knots as a symbol of their faith and the patron saint of Ireland.
+Some also hang the symbol on their house’s front door as one of a St Patrick’s day door decorations or a sign to celebrate St Patrick’s Day

 Get Inspired by The Symbols of St Patrick's Day